-- Meet the requirements of the BA or BS degree - Meet the requirements of the Educator Certification Program - Successfully complete a secondary, middle school, or all-level area of specialization - Successfully complete the education coursework consisting of: - 3 hours from - EDS 2310 Foundations in Education - EEL 2310 Teachers, Schools, and Society - 3 hours from - EDS 4340 Reading, Writing, and Thinking in Secondary and Middle Schools - REA 3340 The Reading Writing Connection/Observations - EDS 2320 Instructional Technology
+- Meet the requirements of the BA or BS degree - Meet the requirements of the Educator Certification Program - Successfully complete a secondary, middle school, or all-level area of specialization - Successfully complete the education coursework consisting of: - 3 hours from - EDS 2310 Foundations in Education - EEL 2310 Teachers, Schools, and Society - ESP 3382 The Exceptional Child

-- EDS 4330 Managing Diverse Classrooms - EDS 4350 Design and Delivery requirements through an internship.
-Consult your academic advisor for more information.
+- EDS 4330 Managing Diverse Classrooms - EDS 4350 Design and Delivery

 - EDS 4310 Assessment and Evaluation

 - EDS 4360 Seminar in Education

-- EDS 4660 Student Teaching, a grade of B or above is required
+- EDS 4660 Clinical Teaching, a grade of B or above is required

 Notes: Grade of C or higher is required for each education course.
 To register for the methods block students must meet each requirement for unconditional acceptance into the educator certification program.
-Prior to enrolling in the student teaching block, students must pass the appropriate TExES exam for their specialization.
-Students in this program may be eligible to complete a portion of these
+Prior to enrolling in the clinical teaching block, students must pass the appropriate TExES exam for their specialization.
+Students in this program may be eligible to complete a portion of these requirements through an internship.
+Consult your academic advisor for more information.